 which translates into - "O God, I offer butter and adai to you, please make sure that me and my husband do not ever separate from each other."

 The Nombu adais are served with a dollop of freshly churned butter.
-When offering the prasadam, women chant the above mentioned verses and pray for the well being and long life for their husbands or future husbands.
+When offering the prasadam, women chant the above-mentioned verses and pray for the well-being and long life of their husbands or future husbands.

 Ingredients needed